Performer

 With a knack for language and a need to support her theater habit in a way that did not require balancing plates on her arm, Mary Ellen landed in publishing.

-In her first job, at Billie Jean King’s womenSports magazine, gifted women staffers mentored her in journalism and business, becoming lifelong role models.
+In her first job as an assistant at Billie Jean King’s womenSports magazine, gifted women staffers mentored her in journalism and business, becoming lifelong role models.
 It was a major point of pride to see her name among them on the masthead.

 Since then, as a freelancer, Mary Ellen has written online content, informational resources, blogs, and promotional pieces for artists, organizations, and businesses, including the non-profit Magic Box Productions, the Union of Adjunct Faculty at Pace University (of which she was a founding member), and the award-winning federal contractor Performance Excellence Partners.